jugal-95/German_Word_Clicker/README.md

 ## How it works

 When a subtitle appears on screen, the extension wraps each word in a `<span>` so they're individually clickable.
-When you click one, it first tries the Gemini API (free tier) to get a clean English definition and the base form if it's conjugated.
+When you hover one, it first tries the Gemini API (free tier) to get a clean English definition and the base form if it's conjugated.
 If that fails or no key is set, it falls back to Wiktionary automatically.

 The result pops up near the word — part of speech, gender for nouns, 2-3 definitions, and an example sentence.